-Register now to order samples, co-pay cards, and patient resources for your office.
+Register now to order samples, Pre-activated Savings Cards, and patient resources for your office.

 Control of high blood pressure should be part of comprehensive cardiovascular risk management, including, as appropriate, lipid control, diabetes management, antithrombotic therapy, smoking cessation, exercise, and limited sodium intake.
 Many patients will require more than one drug to achieve blood pressure goals.